 Then, 0˚.
 The ice begins to melt.
 A one degree shift, seemingly no different from the temperature increases before it, has unlocked a huge change.

-The moment where we begin to see the tangible change, is often the result of many previous actions.
+The moment where we begin to see the tangible change, is almost always the result of many previous actions.
 In other words, persistence is one of the keys to your success.

 Goals are about the results you want to achieve.
 Processes are what you’re going to do to get to those results.